-Even though it can be a very difficult time, there are important financial arrangements you'll need to think about when someone close to you passes away.
+Even though it can be a very difficult time, there are important financial arrangements you'll need to think about when someone close to you passes away and you are looking after their investments or pension.

 In the first few days